Found in a thrift store when it looked like this:

 Oil painting over printed cloth canvas, 40" x 40" - 2014.

-A neighbor had this canvas stashed behind a door in her apartment.
-I asked her what it was and she said, "My sister bought it and didn't like it, so she gave it to me and I didn't like it either."
+I noticed this stashed behind a door in her apartment.
+I asked her about it and she said, "My sister bought it and didn't like it, so she gave it to me and I didn't like it either."
 I asked her for it and she gladly gave it to me.
 I later gave her my old vacuum cleaner for her daughter.
 That's what neighbors are for, right?

 This canvas went through several revisions until I got what I wanted.
 At one point I used a razor blade to scratch it up, and even left a small tear in the canvas, which I later repaired.
 This is one of my most successful upcycle canvases, and hangs in my mother's living room.